Hotmoka/hotmoka/tutorial/Takamaka.md

 balance of every previous investor.
-The cost of updating the balances is still linear in the number of previous investors, but it is cheaper (in Solidity) than sending money back to each of them, which requires costy inter-contract calls.
+The cost of updating the balances is still linear in the number of previous investors, but it is cheaper (in Solidity) than sending money back to each of them, which requires costy inter-contract calls that trigger new subtransactions.
 With this technique, previous investors are now required to withdraw their balance explicitly and voluntarily, through a call to some `widthdraw()` function.
-This leads to the *withdrawing pattern*, widely used for writing Solidity contracts.
+This leads to the *withdrawal pattern*, widely used for writing Solidity contracts.

-We have not used the withdrawing pattern in `GradualPonzi.java`.
+We have not used the withdrawal pattern in `GradualPonzi.java`.
 In general, there is no need for such pattern in Takamaka, at least not for simple contracts like `GradualPonzi.java`.
 The reason is that the `receive()` methods of a payable contract (corresponding to the